Snapmaker/Luban/README.md

 ### Setup development environment

-- Install Node.js 10 (or higher?
-Node.js 12 not verified).
+- Install Node.js 10 (or higher).
 You can use
 [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) to install and manage multiple Node.js
 versions: